geodynamics/aspect/cookbooks/geomio/doc/geomio.md

 <img src="cookbooks/geomio/doc/jelly.png" id="fig:jelly-plot" style="width:45.0%" alt="Plot of the Phase variable in MATLAB." /><figcaption aria-hidden="true"><em>Plot of the <code>Phase</code> variable in MATLAB.</em></figcaption>
 </figure>

-Finally, we want to write output in a format that can be read in by &rsquo;s `ascii data` compositional initial conditions plugin.
+Finally, we want to write output in a format that can be read in by 's `ascii data` compositional initial conditions plugin.
 We write the data into the file `jelly.txt`:

 ``` matlab
 ```

-To read in the file we just created (a copy is located in &rsquo;s data directory), we set up a model with a box geometry with the same extents we specified for the drawing in px and one compositional field.
+To read in the file we just created (a copy is located in 's data directory), we set up a model with a box geometry with the same extents we specified for the drawing in px and one compositional field.
 We choose the `ascii data` compositional initial conditions and specify that we want to read